 AWARD-WINNING NEW WRITING

 Papatango Theatre Company was founded in 2007 to find the best and brightest new talent in the UK with an absolute commitment to bringing such work to the stage.
 The Papatango New Writing Prize was launched in 2009, which is unique among new writing initiatives in guaranteeing its winner a full production on the professional stage.
 In 2014 Papatango will open the inaugural position of Resident Playwright, supported with a BBC Theatre Fellowship and the Fenton Arts Trust.
-Papatango discoveries have gone to premiere worldwide.
+Papatango discoveries have gone on to premiere worldwide.

 Papatango people and projects have won the Royal National Theatre Foundation Playwright Award, the OffWestEnd Most Promising Playwright Award and the Critics’ Circle Most Promising Newcomer Award.